 Adam L. Silverman PhD

-Adam L. Silverman, PhD was the Field Social Scientist and Team Leader for Human Terrain Team Iraq 6 (HTT IZ6) assigned to the 2BCT/1AD from OCT 2007 to OCT 2008.
-Upon his redeployment to the US he served as the US Army Human Terrain System Strategic Advisor through June 2009.
-The views expressed here are his own and do not necessarily reflect those of the 2BCT/1AD, the US Army Human Terrain System, or the US Army.
+Adam L. Silverman, PhD was the Socio-cultural Advisor assigned to the 2BCT/1AD from OCT 2007 to OCT 2008 and was deployed in Iraq in 2008.
+The views expressed here are his own and do not necessarily reflect those of the 2BCT/1AD.

 Again: this is what happened in the most recent Israeli election, where the smaller/smallest and most extreme parties would not come to terms with Tzipi Livni’s Kadima and so the next largest vote getter Likud was asked to try.
 There is some recent speculation that Britain’s next election, which looks to be scheduled for May, may have the same issue.
 (Hat Tip to: Lawyers, Guns, and Money) In both cases these smaller parties or lists have undue power and influence, but they are all playing by the rules of the electoral game, which provides it legitimacy and continuity."